AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 glm::vec3 carmeraDirection = glm::normalize(cameraPos - cameraTarget);
 ```

+Keep that the z axis is pointing toward the camera position,

 Next we have a camera front position which is where the camera is pointing.

 `glm::vec3 cameraFront = glm::vec3(0.0f, 0.0f, -1.0f);`